In this article, we offer advice on how to make a hyper casual game and monetize it successfully.

 Hyper casual game design

 Hyper casual games are known for their clean and simple visuals.
 You won’t find extremely detailed characters or backgrounds here.
 Most hyper-casual games use basic geometry and lines.
-Design solutions like this make focusing easier — and the player’s focus is of the utmost importance in hyper casual games.
+Design solutions like this make focusing easier, and the player’s focus is of the utmost importance in hyper casual games.

 In addition to simplified visuals, hyper casual games have very limited mechanics.
 Most hyper casuals are focused on a single mechanic.
 Though some have two, it’s rare to see more than that.
 At the same time, the range of game mechanics to choose from is quite large, which differentiates hyper casual games from idle clickers.

+Therefore, when thinking about the hyper casual game design in particular, it is usually recommended that the design be simple and uncomplicated, but at the same time responsive and understandable.
 If you’re interested, we also have an article about how to make an idle clicker game.

 Mechanics for hyper casual games

+When wondering how to make hyper casual games, deciding on mechanics is the most important thing.
 What choices do you have when it comes to hyper casual game mechanics?
 Basically, any mechanics that can be used in games in general can be used in hyper-casual games.